About John Rice

 RAT (Relationship Assessment Tool) - Helping Clients Achieve Their Goals

 Using R.A.T. helps me as a psychotherapist examine and identify essential elements of relationship quickly and clearly with my clients.
 And relationships are at the heart of most human issues.
 R.A.T. helps me point out therapeutic issues in a fundamental way that is often easier for clients to absorb because their interactions with an animal seem removed from their “real life,” with all the emotional landmines real life contains.
-The information I get from R.A.T. then helps me structure interventions that have a greater likelihood of helping clients achieve their goals.
-It helps me work on the issue rather than the symptoms of the issue.

 Ann Howie, LISCW, ASCW, CCA, CCFT, Human-Animal Solutions, author Teaming With Your Therapy Dog